Book Collecting Guides

 Fritz Leiber was named the second Gandalf Grand Master of Fantasy by participants in the 1975 World Science Fiction Convention (Worldcon), after the posthumous inaugural award to J. R. R. Tolkien.
 Next year he won the World Fantasy Award for Life Achievement.
 He was Guest of Honor at the 1979 Worldcon in Brighton, England (1979).
 The Science Fiction Writers of America made him its fifth SFWA Grand Master in 1981; the Horror Writers Association made him an inaugural winner of the Bram Stoker Award for Lifetime Achievement in 1988 (named in 1987); and the Science Fiction and Fantasy Hall of Fame inducted him in 2001, its sixth class of two deceased and two living writers.

-Fritz Leiber – First Edition Identification Guide
+Fritz Leiber – First Editions Identification Guide

 YearTitlePublisherFirst edition/printing identification points